What You Need to Know About Probate in Your Stateby Liza Hanks

 Here is an overview of how this site works and what articles you'll find most useful.
 It can be confusing to sort out the process, the taxes, and the issues that arise after someone's death.
 This site will help.

 Small estates don't have to go through probate to be distributed.
-Find out what Wyoming's limit is for this small estates procedure.
+Find out what State's limit is for this small estates procedure.

 In order to settle an estate or a trust, you'll need to get a tax identification number for it.
 Find out how to do it.